dladowitz/tip_calculator_2017/README.md

 As part of your pre-work submission, please reflect on the app and answer the following questions below:

+**Question 1**:
-**Question 1**: "What are your reactions to the iOS app development platform so far?
+    "What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 Bonus: any idea how they are being implemented under the hood?
 (It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** [XCode is a great IDE, with lots of autocomplation help.
+    Swift looks a lot more approachable than Objective-C, with less verbose syntax.
+It seems closer to Ruby, which is nice.
+    Compared to CSS, iOS does a good job of making things look nice without extensive knowledge of frameworks.

+ IBOutlets connect the attributes of Storyboard Objects with your code, allowing you to set things like text and color programattically.
+IBActions connect funtionality of Storyboard Objects with your code, allowing you to run code on interactions (like button presses).

+ They appear to be implemented as an XML style of markup in the storyboard, XML type attributes holding things like eventType and id
+    ].

 Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** [n general, a strong reference is set up when a class instance is assigned to variable (or a constant or property).
+ARC will not deallocate the instance from memory while a strong reference still exists.
+The strong reference is broken when the variable no longer references the object, usually by setting the variable to nil.

+A strong reference cycle is setup when two objects reference each other.
+For example a Person class my have a child and parent property.
+If two Person objects are created and reference each other a Strong Reference Cycle is setup.

+Example
+Person 1
+parent: Person2
+child: nil

+Person 2
+parent: nil
+child: Person1

+A Strong Reference Cycle for Closures is setup when a class instance has property which is a Closure and that closure references a property within the class.
+For example a Person class my have a ‘employer’ property that is a Closure and also references the person’s name.
+In this case the closure acts like it’s own class instance (maybe it is one) and references the Person instance

+Example
+Person Class
+name: ‘David’
+employer:  () -> String = { “\(self.name) works at Facebook” }].

 ## License